|CPA||Consumer Protection Act|

-In terms of section 75 of the Electronic Communications and Transactions Act ("the ECT") Xnet Internet Services (Pty) Ltd (Xnet) has designated the Internet Service Providers' Association (ISPA) as its agent to receive notifications of infringements as defined in Section 77 of the Act.
-Easyweb operates as a reseller of Xnet and in terms of the licences held by Xnet.
+In terms of section 75 of the Electronic Communications and Transactions Act ("the ECT") Easyweb Internet (Pty) Ltd (Easyweb) has designated the Internet Service Providers' Association (ISPA) as its agent to receive notifications of infringements as defined in Section 77 of the Act.
+Easyweb operates as a subsidiary company of Xnet and in terms of the licences held by Xnet.

 For further details contact ISPA at:

 Postal address: PO Box 518, Noordwyk, 1687, Midrand

 Should Easyweb through its authorised agent (ISPA) be served with a valid takedown notice as envisaged in the Act, in respect of any unlawful activity by you, Easyweb will do the following, once ISPA notifies Easyweb that the takedown notice has been validly issued:

 Easyweb suggests that you remove the allegedly offending material or cease the allegedly unlawful activity so that Easyweb does not have to take down the entire service.
 Please be aware that should Easyweb take down your service it may impact all components of that service, including for example your entire website will be down and you will not be able to receive emails.